Dotrawr/odin_tictactoe/README.md

 # The Odin Project
 ## Tic Tac Toe

-This repo contains my implementation of the Caesar Cipher as described in The Odin Project.
+This repo contains my implementation of the Tic Tac Toe project as described in The Odin Project.

 The documentation says to: